Picovoice/speech-to-intent-benchmark/README.md

 ```

 The repository grabs the latest version of rhino as a Git submodule under [rhino](/rhino).
 All data needed for this
 benchmark including speech, noise, and labels are provided under [data](/data).
-Additionally the Dialogflow agent used
+Additionally the Dialogflow agents used
-in this benchmark is exported [here](/data/dialogflow).
+in this benchmark are exported [here](/data/dialogflow).
+The Amazon Lex bots used in this benchmark are exported [here](/data/amazonlex).
 The benchmark code is located under [benchmark](/benchmark).

 The first step is to mix the clean speech data under [clean](/data/speech/clean) with noise.
 There are two types of noise
 used for this benchmark (1) [cafe](/data/noise/cafe.wav) and (2) [kitchen](/data/noise/kitchen.wav).
 In order to create